-As Figure 5 illustrates, to support hierarchical aggregation, each virtual node corresponding to a level-i subtree root for some attribute keys maintains several MIBs that store (1) child MIBs containing raw aggregate values gathered from children, (2) a reduction MIB containing locally aggregated values across this raw information, and (3) ancestor MIB containing aggregate values scattered down from ancestors.
-This basic strategy of maintaining child, reduction, and ancestor MIBs is based on Astrolabe [27], but our structured propagation strategy channels information that flows up according to its attribute key and our flexible propagation strategy only sends child updates up and ancestor aggregate results down as far as specified by the attribute key's aggregation function.
-Note that in the discussion below, for ease of explanation, we assume that the routing protocol is correcting single bit at a time (b = 1) in contrast to default Pastry scheme where the routing protocol tries to correct up to four bits in each step (b = 4).
+As Figure 11 illustrates, to support hierarchical aggregation, each logical node corresponding to a level-i subtree root for some attribute keys maintains several MIBs that store (1) child MIBs containing raw aggregate values gathered from children, (2) a reduction MIB containing locally aggregated values across this raw information, and (3) ancestor MIBs containing aggregate values scattered down from ancestors.
+This basic strategy of maintaining child, reduction, and ancestor MIBs is based on Astrolabe [34], but our structured propagation strategy channels information that flows up according to its attribute key and our flexible propagation strategy only sends child updates up and ancestor aggregate results down as far as specified by the attribute key's aggregation function.
+Note that in the discussion below, for ease of explanation, we assume that the routing protocol is correct up to four bits in each step (b = 4).
 Our system, built upon Pastry, does handle multi-bit correcting and is a simple extension to the scheme described here.

 For a given virtual node n_i at level i, each child MIB contains the subset of a child's reduction MIB that contains tuples that match n_i 's node ID in i bits and whose up aggregation function attribute is at least i.
 These local copies make it easy for a node to recompute a level-i aggregate value when one child's inputs changes.
-Nodes maintain their child MIBs in stable storage and use a simplified version of the Bayou protocol (sans conflict detection and resolution) for synchronization after disconnections [22].
+Nodes maintain their child MIBs in stable storage and use a simplified version of the Bayou protocol (sans conflict detection and resolution) for synchronization after disconnections [30].